HarshTomar1234/opencv-python-tutorials/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- OpenCV team for their amazing library
+- OpenCV team for the amazing library
+- Ultralytics for the YOLOv8 framework
 - The computer vision community for continuous innovation

-Happy learning!